jeremydenoun/iprofilesync/README.md

     finish we wait one callback for each node so we can determine finish before receive success callback so for the moment we recommend to use checker_specific_pref for determine right user, in next release we will wait all ssh checking callback for be sure to have consistent system

+### TODO

+    * Improve SSH checking for resolve known issue
+    * Adapter Suffix management
+    * puppet and vmware adapter
+    * log level and notification
+    * Mocha Testing on all step

 ### Link